 Birds are incredibly attuned to colors, so planting flowers is a great way to bring birds into your garden.

-Flowers can attract a diversity of birds to the garden.
 Birds are attracted to flowers for their sweet nectar, berries, and seeds.
-Insectivorous birds are attracted to the bugs found on flowers.
-Hummingbirds and sunbirds are important pollinators for many flowering plants.
+Flowers can entice a diversity of birds to the garden: Insectivorous birds gravitate toward bugs found on flowers, and hummingbirds and sunbirds are important pollinators for many flowering plants.

 Birds are attracted to flowers for a variety of reasons.
 It is fascinating to watch them swoop down and land on your blooms, picking at them or searching for a seed head to nibble on.